jds691/ci512-coursework/README.md

 - Wait for Verification (Default: Off): Will wait between steps until you want it to continue to verify output
 - Visualisation Mode (Default: Save to Disk): Determines how to display visualisations
+- Epochs (Default: 32): Epochs to run each neural network with
 - Enabled Stages (Default: All): List of neural network stages to run **(Disabling compilation but enabling evaluation will crash)**